gschuager/LayerAndroidSDKBinding/README.md

-# LayerAndroidSDKBinding
+## LayerAndroidSDKBinding

 Xamarin.Android binding for the Layer Android SDK.
 Also including C# port of the quick-start-android sample app.

-# Installation
+## Installation

-Available to install from NuGet:
+Package is available from NuGet.
+To install, run the following command in the Package Manager Console:
 ```posh
 PM> Install-Package WiyonoAten.Layer.Sdk.Xamarin.Android
 ```